bootchk/sleepSyncAgent/README.md

 Status:

-	- algorithm seems to work (for two units)
+	- algorithm seems to achieve sync (for three units)
+	- algorithm conveys data (work) piggybacked in sync message format
 	- built as a static library
 	- target platform Nordic nrf52, without OS, using raw protocol (see my other GitHub repository)

 Todo:

+	- harvested power operation (daily solar power down and resync)
-    - testing with many units
+    - testing with many tens, hundreds,... of units
     - RTOS work thread with work queues in and out
     - fleshing out corners of algorithm: dropping out, adjusting mergers in progress, etc.
     - other platforms